Isaiah 51:11 “So the ransomed of the Lord shall return,

 Isaiah 65:19 “I will rejoice in Jerusalem and take delight in My people.
 The sounds of weeping and crying will no longer be heard in her.”

-If there is any doubt whether there will be any lasting sorrow in Heaven, it really should end here.
+If there is any doubt whether there will be any lasting sorrow in Heaven?
+Sorrow really should have ended here.
 The Lord has made it abundantly clear that the old will be gone and the sorrow with it.
 We see a very brief moment in time when all people are brought to task for how they lived, then once that brief episode is through, complete joy will reign eternally.

 Ecclesiastes 12:14 “For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil.”